folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 ## Allocating money to a budget

+Use the **Actions** menu to allocate money to a budget.
+You can **Increase allocation**, **Decrease allocation**, or **Move allocation**.

+### Increasing allocation to a fund budget

 1. Find the budget to which you want to allocate money and select it.
-2. In the **Budget details** window, click **Actions > Allocate.**
+2. In the **Budget details** window, click **Actions > Increase allocation.**
-3. In the **Allocation** dialog, enter the following information:
+3. In the **Increase allocation** dialog, enter the following information:

-*   **From.** To allocate money to this fund without moving it from another fund, leave the **From** value  blank.
-To allocate an amount from another fund, select the name of the fund from the drop-down list.
-The allocated amount will be included in the following year allocation amount for the **To** fund, depending on your fiscal year rollover settings .
-See [Transferring money between funds](#transferring-money-between-funds) for information about transfers to determine whether you want to move money using **Allocation** or **Transfer**.
-*   **To.** The name of the budget to which you want to allocate money.
-The name of the budget you were viewing when you selected the **Allocate** action displays by default.
-Use the drop-down list to select a different **To** budget.
+*   **Fund.**  The name of the fund to which you want to increase an allocation of money.
+This field displays the fund name and code for the budget you selected and is not editable.
+The display format is Fund name (fund code).
 *   **Amount (required).** Enter an amount as a numeric value.
 Values with or without decimals are accepted (100 or 100.00).
-Negative values are not accepted.
-If you need to decrease the allocation for this budget without moving money from another fund, select the name of the fund in the **From** drop-down list, leave the **To** field blank, and enter the value of the decrease in the **Amount** field.
+The amount must be a positive number*   **Tags.** Enter or select any tags from the drop-down list to apply to the allocation transaction.
+*   **Description.** Enter a description of the allocation increase.

+4. Click **Confirm.** A confirmation message appears and the increase allocation transaction is complete.

+### Decreasing allocation to a fund budget

+1. Find the budget to which you want to submit a decreased allocation and select it.
+2. In the **Budget details** window, click **Actions > Decrease allocation.**
+3. In the **Decrease allocation** dialog, enter the following information:

+*   **Fund.**  The name of the fund to which you want to submit a decreased allocation of money.
+This field displays the fund name and code for the budget you selected and is not editable.
+The display format is Fund name (fund code).
+*   **Amount (required).** Enter an amount as a numeric value.
+Values with or without decimals are accepted (100 or 100.00).
+The amount must be a positive number.
+*   **Tags.** Enter or select any tags from the drop-down list to apply to the decrease allocation transaction.
+*   **Description.** Enter a description of the allocation decrease.

+4. Click **Confirm.** A confirmation message appears and the decrease allocation transaction is complete.

+### Moving allocation to another fund budget

+Use the **Move allocation** action to move money between fund current fiscal year budgets as allocation transactions.
+Allocated amounts can be included in the next fiscal year allocation amount for a fund, depending on your fiscal year rollover settings .
+See [Transferring money between funds](#transferring-money-between-funds) for information about transfers to determine whether you want to move money using **Move allocation** or **Transfer**.

+1. Find the budget to which you want to move an allocation and select it.
+2. In the **Budget details** window, click **Actions > Move allocation.**
+3. In the **Move allocation** dialog, enter the following information:

+*   **From (required).** Select the fund from which you want to allocate money.
+The display format is Fund name (fund code).
+*   **To (required).** Select the name of the fund to which you want to allocate money.
+This field displays the fund name (code) with which this budget is associated.
+You must populate either **From** or **To** with the fund for the budget you are currently viewing.
+*   **Amount (required).** Enter an amount as a numeric value.
+Values with or without decimals are accepted (100 or 100.00).
+The amount must be a positive number.
-*   **Tags.** Enter or select any tags from the drop-down list to apply to the allocation transaction.
+*   **Tags.** Enter or select any tags from the drop-down list to apply to the decrease allocation transaction.
-*   **Description.** Enter a description of the allocation.
+*   **Description.** Enter a description of the allocation move.

-4. Click **Confirm.** A confirmation message appears and the allocation transaction is complete.
+4. Click **Confirm.** A confirmation message appears and the decrease allocation transaction is complete.

 ## Transferring money between funds